AlaYousef/portfolio-project4/README.md

 * Logo with site name positioned in the top left of the header section.
 This logo is linked to the home page to facilitate navigation for users. <br>
 * The navigation bar displayed at the right top of header section includes all links to the various other pages.
 * When the user logged in, profile and add-recipe links added to the navigation bar.
+In addnition to log-out instead of log-in/register.
+* The navigation bar is fully responsive, collapsing into a hamburger on small screen sizes.<br>

 ![Navigation Bar](documentation/readme_images/navigation-bar.png)<br><br>